project8/cvmfs-morpho/README.md

 This repository provides the installation of morpho on the CVMFS system used on the PNNL HEP cluster.

-It's based on the CVMFS-dependencies-py image (https://hub.docker.com/r/project8/cvmfs-dependencies-py).
+It's based on the CVMFS-dependencies-morpho image (https://hub.docker.com/r/project8/cvmfs-dependencies-morpho).

 Project 8 software is installed in the `/cvmfs/hep.pnnl.gov/project8` directory.
 From there, installed python packages go in the `morpho` subdirectory.
 For any images based on this image, their software should go in their own directories to avoid issues with directory names that change as builds are updated.
 For example: